 Many orchids are of the hanging variety and can be grown in a balcony or terrace area as well.

 All the orchids featured in this article have been grown by an amateur enthusiast in Karachi.
-So if you follow these simple tips, your garden or balcony can soon be the envy of the neighbourhood.
+So if you follow these simple tips, your garden or balcony can soon be the envy of the neighborhood.